 Anurag Ghosh put his views on the Juggernaut platform,

 “Mahabharata Murders is a mind-boggling crime thriller!
 A must-read novel if you are a big fan of psychological murder mysteries.
 Arnab Ray is a marvelous storyteller.
 He knows how to bring readers to the edge of their seats.
 And he definitely knows his Mahabharata.
-The author has such a deep understanding of this EPIC that I wish he writes another book unraveling its secrets and mysteries. #MahabharataMurders should be adapted into a movie and the only director that comes to mind,… Click To Tweet“
+The author has such a deep understanding of this EPIC that I wish he writes another book unraveling its secrets and mysteries. #MahabharataMurders should be adapted into a movie and the only director that comes to mind, who can really do justice to both books, is Anurag Kashyap.
+Click To Tweet“

 This is what a blogger had to say,

 “In Mahabharata Murders, Arnab Ray ticks all the right boxes, weaving a tale that is dark, sharp, and as cliched as it may sound – unputdownable.
 From the first page you are warped into the first of many crime scenes and as you begin to progress through the book you realize that this not quite the Kolkata of Bhodroloks.”

 @greatbong Read the book.
 Excellent writing: very engaging & captivating, & I absolutely loved all the aphorisms.
 More power to you, sir! 😊